appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/cyclic-dependency.md

 # Cyclic Dependency Errors

-This page provides information on identifying and resolving cyclic dependency errors.
 A cyclic dependency occurs when two or more components depend on each other, either directly or indirectly, creating a loop.
-Below are different types of cyclic dependencies and how to resolve them.
+This page provides information on cyclic dependencies, and how to identify and resolve them.

 #### Cyclic dependency in Table column validation